sudoalgorithm/DNS-Proxy/README.md

     - logging: to log message
     - binascii: convert binary to Hexadecimal conversion
 4. Connection from the client to proxy and proxy to destination google's dns server are seperate process.
+5. python3.7-apline image is used as the base image for the proxy container

 - Implementation Details